cronomantic/ZXDAAD128/README.md

 - This work has been made posible thanks to the continuous help of Uto and his marvelous [**DAAD Ready**](https://github.com/Utodev/DAAD-Ready).
 - Thanks to NataliaPC for their [**Msx2Daad**](https://github.com/nataliapc/msx2daad), a great source of inspiration.
 - Plus3 loader has been made thanks to the help of Sergio thEpOpE.
-- Thanks to [Dwalin](www.rudolphinerur.com) for his help on testing the interpreter. with
+- Thanks to [Dwalin](www.rudolphinerur.com) for his help on testing the interpreter.